top of page

 Signs Your Child May Need to See the Dentist Sooner

-Although most children should visit the dentist every six months, some situations require earlier visits.
+Although routine visits are recommended every six months, some situations require earlier care.

 • Tooth pain or sensitivity